 Converting Numbers to Roman Numerals

 For converting numbers to Roman numerals, break the numbers into thousands, hundreds, tens and ones.
-For example, 1439 into Roman numeral is:
+For example, 1439 in Roman numeral is:

 1000 = M